-48. West Bank Greenway - Zoo
+Priority 3: West Bank Greenway - Zoo

 The West Bank Greenway Zoo segment is a 10-foot wide sidepath along 34th Street between Mantua Avenue and Girard Avenue.
-The project is part of the Philadelphia Zoo's Intermodal Transportation Center streetscape enhancements and will reinvigorate the eastern sidewalk of 34th Street with a multi-use sidepath, new streetscape features, and cleared sight lines to the Schuylkill River, and boathouse row.
+The project is part of the Philadelphia Zoo's Intermodal Transportation Center streetscape enhancements and will reinvigorate the eastern sidewalk of 34th Street with a multiuse sidepath, new streetscape features, and cleared sight lines to the Schuvlkill River and boathouse row.
 The sidepath connects to the West Bank Greenway to the south, which runs to Powelton Avenue and 31st Street.
-The Philadelphia Zoo is funding the project, which is approved by the City and PennDOT and will likely enter the construction phase in Spring 2013.
-The project scores high in project status because it is designed, funded and in construction.
+The Philadelphia Zoo is funding the project, which was approved by the City and PennDOT and started construction in Spring 2013.
+The project scored high in project status because it is designed, funded, and in construction.

-The project scores highly in demand because it is in close proximity to schools, several park and recreation facilities, and areas of high concentration of zero auto ownership households.
-The project is in an area of high pedestrian commuting and will enable access to a natural area.
-Fairmount Park.
+The project scored high in demand because it is in close proximity to schools, several park and recreation facilities, and areas with a high concentration of zero auto ownership households.
+The project is in an area of high pedestrian commuting and will enable access to a natural area, Fairmount Park.

-The project scores high in connectivity because it extends a major spine trail, the Schuylkill River Trail, to meet a roadway with existing bicycle infrastructure, South Street.
+The project scored high in connectivity because it extends a major spine trail, the Schuvlkill River Trail, to meet a roadway with existing bicycle infrastructure, South Street.
 There is potential to connect the facility down Lansdowne Drive to Sweetbriar and the MLK Trail.

-The project scored high in feasibility because land ownership is secured, there is dedicated funding, and construction is pending.
+The project scored high in feasibility because land ownership is secured, there is dedicated funding, and construction is on-going.

-The project ranked high in the construction category because of the low cost nature of the sidepath.
+The project ranked high in the cost category because of the low cost of the sidepath.